screepers/screeps-typescript-starter/README.md

 After each successful compiling of the project, TSLint will parse the TypeScript source files and display a warning for any issues it will find.

-This project provides TSLint rules through a `tslint.json` file, which is based on the recommended set of rules from TSLint github repository: https://github.com/palantir/tslint/blob/next/src/configs/recommended.ts
+This project provides TSLint rules through a `tslint.json` file, which extends the recommended set of rules from TSLint github repository: https://github.com/palantir/tslint/blob/next/src/configs/recommended.ts

 We made some changes to those rules, which we considered necessary and/or relevant to a proper Screeps project:

- - removed the [forin](http://palantir.github.io/tslint/rules/forin/) rule which was forcing `for ( ... in ...)` loops to check if object members were not coming from the class prototype.
+ - set the [forin](http://palantir.github.io/tslint/rules/forin/) rule to `false`, it was forcing `for ( ... in ...)` loops to check if object members were not coming from the class prototype.
- - removed the [interface-name](http://palantir.github.io/tslint/rules/interface-name/) rule that was set to enforce prefixing interfaces with `I`.
+ - set the [interface-name](http://palantir.github.io/tslint/rules/interface-name/) rule to `false`, in order to allow interfaces that are not prefixed with `I`.
  - set the [no-console](http://palantir.github.io/tslint/rules/no-console/) rule to `false`, in order to allow using `console`.
  - in the [variable-name](http://palantir.github.io/tslint/rules/variable-name/) rule, added `allow-leading-underscore`.

+If you believe that some rules should not apply to a part of your code, you can use flags to let TSLint know about it: https://palantir.github.io/tslint/usage/rule-flags/

 **More info about TSLint:** https://palantir.github.io/tslint/